|Bobber / Float Fishing|

 Generally speaking, the leaders for fishing bait are a little longer than for worms or jigs.
 In addition, an added inline weight is usually kept a little higher above the bait.

-most versatile of the terminal rigging, we have had lots of success with these
+most versatile of the terminal rigging are feathered jigs, we have had lots of success with these

 for steelhead and have also had some good luck fishing for salmon under very low